danny-fla/Project-Portfilio-2/README.md

 ## Quiz Difficulty Level

-- This could be acheived by including an extra page before the user begins the quiz, where they must choose the difficluty level of the game e.g. easy, medium, hard.
+- This could be achieved by including an extra page before the user begins the quiz, where they would be presented with the opportunity to choose the level of difficluty e.g. easy, medium, hard.
 - A way to increase the quiz difficulty is to adjust the length of time the user has to make a decision for each question.

 # Technologies Used